skasproject/skas/docsite/docs/delegated.md

 > _And don't forget to restart the pod(s).
 See [Configuration: Pod restart](configuration.md#pod-restart)_

-If deploying two separate Charts is a constraint for you, you may setup a 'meta chart'.
-See [here](toolsandtricks.md#tricks-setup-a-meta-helm-chart)

 ## Test and Usage

 Then, you can now test your configuration: